rxt1k/vidcall/README.md

-A video call web application using node js backend can be hosted on Render
+A video call web application using node js backend can be hosted on Render and frontend on netlify